 - Spread in a greased 9x13 pan.
 Set aside

-- Mix together brown sugar, flour, melted butter and cinnamon
+- Mix together brown sugar, flour, Softened butter and cinnamon

-- Sprinkle over top of the blueberry coffee cake and bake at 375* for 50 minutes or until cake tests done with a toothpick. *Remember, ovens may vary slightly so always allow a few minutes of wiggle room when following a recipe.*
+- Sprinkle over top of the blueberry coffee cake and bake in a greased 9x13 pan at 375° for 50 minutes or until cake tests done with a toothpick. *Remember, ovens may vary slightly so always allow a few minutes of wiggle room when following a recipe.*

 Kim